How do I apply for a J-1 visa?

 Can I cancel my English classes early to begin my internship?
 Can I get a tuition refund?

 The English language training program is essential to the success of the Korea WEST program.
-Cultural Vistas has ensured that our language school partners provide first-rate instruction and service to our participants, and we expect that all WEST participants will take full advantage of this excellent learning opportunity by completing the entire four months of language training.
+Cultural Vistas has ensured that our language school partners provide first-rate instruction and service to our participants, and we expect that all WEST participants will take full advantage of this excellent learning opportunity by completing the entire duration of language training.

 How will I find housing?
 What about airport pick-up?